agkocaman/kostuautomation/README.md

 Clone the project on your local computer;
 1. If you don't have `brew` on your local, you must set HomeBrew into your computer before installing Git.This video can help you how to install HomeBrew (https://www.youtube.com/watch?v=9CYT8uKaSdQ)
 2. Install Git.
 Read this brief document(https://git-scm.com/download/mac)
 3. Create a folder on your desktop or anywhere.
 The file name is not important, you can give it whatever you want.
-For example; Pisano
+For example; kostu
 4. Open Terminal and access the created folder using cd and ls commands.
 This video can help you(https://www.youtube.com/watch?v=DvwWJw6Ppns)
-5. When you open your folder location on Terminal run this command `git clone https://github.com/Pisano/pisano-playwright-framework.git`
+5. When you open your folder location on Terminal run this command `git clone https://github.com/kostu/kostu-playwright-framework.git`
 6. Wait until the cloning process complete.
 When the process complete successfully everything is OK
 ## 🧰 Starting up
 How to open project;